Peanut Butter Frozen Yogurt.

 Click for: Peanut Butter Frozen Yogurt Nutrition Facts

-And to everyone who asked earlier this week about the bangs… here is a picture of me at age fourteen, with bangs and braces:
+And to everyone who asked earlier this week about the bangs… here is a picture of me with bangs and braces:

 Then and now.
 See?
-I told you I still look crazy similar to how I looked twelve years ago!
+I told you I still look crazy similar to how I looked back then.
 I kind of miss the bangs.

 But definitely NOT the braces!!